fastforwardlabs/video-classification/README.md

 # Video Classification

-This repository introduces Video Classification through a detailed exploration of a datasets and model.
+This repository introduces Video Classification through a detailed exploration of a dataset and a pretrained model.
 Video Classification assigns a set of scores to a video clip, where scores typically correspond to action classes.

 ![Upsampling](images/video_classification_task.png)